Residencies at the School of Optometry and Vision Science

 Background

 The University of Waterloo's School of Optometry and Vision Science has offered clinical residency programs for more than 40 years.
-Please see below for a list of residencies that are currently accredited by the Accreditation Council on Optometric Education (ACOE), and others that are not accredited.
+Please see below for a list of residencies that are currently accredited by the Accreditation Council on Optometric Education (accredit@theacoe.org) and others that are not accredited.

 Our residencies are designed to extend and refine the optometrist’s knowledge and skill in specific areas of clinical practice.
 Skills will be enhanced primarily through clinical training and enriched by seminars, clinical research, and teaching.
 The emphasis of our residencies is on clinical training; nevertheless, residents are encouraged to engage in scholarly activity and will be required to participate in the clinical education of optometry students.

-Residencies for 2024-2025
+Residencies for 2025-2026

-NOTE: All residencies run from August 1, 2024 to August 31, 2025.
+All residencies run from August 1, 2025 to August 31, 2026.

-Accredited Residencies
+Accredited residencies

-Non-Accredited Residencies
+Non-Accredited residencies

 Eligibility